 The activity must be carried out in accordance with the application for resource consent, including any reports, plans, and further information (listed in Appendix [1]) provided by the Consent Holder, and in accordance with the following conditions of consent.
 Where there is any apparent conflict between the application and consent conditions, the consent conditions will prevail.

 For the purposes of this consent, any reference to ‘Site’ means land legally described as Lot 1 Deposited Plan South Auckland 65481, Lot 2 Deposited Plan 567678, Lots 1 and 2 Deposited Plan 21055, Lots 4 and 5 Deposited Plan 384886, Lot 204 Deposited Plan 535395 and Lots 25 and 106 Deposited Plan 393306, Lot 3 Deposited Plan South Auckland 14362 prior to any further subdivision of the land.
+For the avoidance of doubt, the project areas known as ‘Northern Solar Farm’ and ‘Southern Solar Farm’ are not subject to this Consent.

 The Consent Holder must advise the Waikato Regional Council (the Council) in writing, at least five (5) working days prior to works commencing on Site, so that monitoring of the conditions of this consent can be undertaken.